-Resistance Mapping is an interactive exercise that often leads to conversations about gentrification and displacement, safety and perception, and bias.
+Resistance Mapping is an interactive exercise is understanding how the built environment impacts us emotionally, physically, and socially.
 I work with participants to create maps that document their cities or neighborhoods.
 Taking inspiration from Janice M. Irvine's affective mapping framework, we chart how and where feelings are evoked, how emotions change, fade, and under what circumstances they might reemerge along their map.
 We explore if these emotional shifts are being influenced by the built environment, or by encounters with people.
-We discuss how the built environment impacts us emotionally, physically, and socially.

 Working in small groups, we then discuss how participants can move their maps from emotional dissonance, hesitancy, or complacency to resistance.
 We reflect on the following prompts and questions: